Blacksummer88/rentacar_ox/README.md

 Missing Resources: Check that all required resources are activated in the server.cfg.
 License
 This script is open source and may be freely used and modified.
 Please credit the original authors and code if you make changes.

+Configuration
+Configure the script in the config.lua file.
+Here, you can customize prices, rental durations, localizations, and more.

+## Dependencies:
+ESX Framework Legacy 1.8.0 or higher
+OX_Lib
+OX_Target